 Flowers: Represents organic, blooming, or delicate plant structures.

-Combining these suggests an evocative, perhaps surreal, image: a dense, swirling group (shoal) of geological fragments (clast) that appear as, or bloom into, delicate structures (flowers), behaving with interconnected, uncertain, and high-energy physics (quantum).’
+Combining these suggests an evocative image: a dense, swirling group (shoal) of geological fragments (clast) that appear as, or bloom into, delicate structures (flowers), behaving with interconnected, uncertain, and high-energy physics (quantum).’

 'In the depths of matter there grows an obscure vegetation; black flowers bloom in matter’s darkness.
 They already possess a velvety touch, a formula for perfume.'